If it seems like hurricanes are getting worse, you’re not imagining it.

 Make sure you evacuation plan outlines the following:

-3. When you’ll evacuate.
+When you’ll evacuate.
 While it’s fine to wait until official channels issue an evacuation order, certain groups may wish to evacuate sooner to ensure they have plenty of time to get where they’re going.
-If you or someone you’ll be traveling with is elderly, has special needs, is pregnant, or is sick, you may want to plan an early evacuation to keep everyone safe.
+If you or someone you’ll be traveling with is elderly, pregnant, sick, or has special needs, then you may want to plan an early evacuation to keep everyone safe.
 Those who live in mobile homes or low-lying coastal areas should generally evacuate early, and those who will be towing large vehicles may have to, as high winds can make driving these vehicles dangerous.

 Once you have a plan in place, communicate it with your household and any folks you plan to stay with.